-FORT MCMURRAY ALLOWANCE FTE CALCULATION FORM 2011/2012 SCHOOL YEAR
+FORT MCMURRAY ALLOWANCE FTE CALCULATION FORM 2013/2014 SCHOOL YEAR

+School Authority

 Staff Categories Number of Staff Total FTE

 Certified Teachers

 Support Staff 1 :

 Teachers Assistants

 Administrative Support

 Custodial

 Maintenance

 Other

 Out of Scope/Exempt Staff 2

 Total FTE for all Staff Categories

 Covered by a collective agreement; (e.g. Calculate F Staff not covered by a collective agreement.
-TE based on contract, 10 months = = 0.8 FTE).
+FTE based on contract, 10 months = = 0.8 FTE).

-CERTIFICATION I certify the information reported on the second s this form is correct.
+CERTIFICATION I certify the information reported on this form is correct.

-(Signature of: Secretary- (Date)
+(Signature of: Secretary- Treasurer/Superintendent) (Date)

-NOTE: The terms listed in the Glossary of Terms are bolded throughout the Funding Manual.
+The terms listed in the Glossary of Terms are bolded throughout the Funding Manual.